Syammmm4/angular-address-book-assessment/README.md

 * **Malaysian Context:** The mock data and state selection dropdowns have been specifically localized to reflect Malaysian addresses and states.

 ### Demonstration (Angular)
-*(Place your screenshot or video link for the Angular version here)*

 ![Angular Version Screenshot](./angular-screenshot.png)